Generator Guidance & FAQs

 Your generation payments will not be affected.
 When you get a smart meter installed you will receive export payments based on the amount you actually export to the grid.

 Many generators (those with installations with a capacity under 30kW with no export meter, or where the electricity exported cannot be properly measured) receive ‘deemed’ export payments, where export payments are based on an estimate of the amount of electricity the installation exports to the grid.
 The amount of electricity that is deemed to be exported is fixed at a percentage of the generation of the installation.
-That percentage is set each year in the Secretary of State for BEIS’s annual determinations.
+That percentage is set each year in the Department for Energy Security & Net Zero's annual determinations.
 When you get a smart meter installed you stop receiving deemed export payments and instead receive export payments for the amount of electricity recorded by the meter exported to the grid.

 I want to add battery storage or an electric vehicle charging station to my property.
 Will this affect my payments?